 Sponsorship, despite what many believe, isn’t only for the big names on YouTube.
 Even YouTubers with a small but loyal fanbase can get sponsors.
 The only catch is that you need to learn how to effectively get sponsors for your channel which would lead to long-term contracts and collaborations.

 You can make deals with brands working in the same niche and focusing on the same target audience directly or through special platforms.
-YouTube has also introduced its own platform to connect brands with content creators called BrandConnect for one-time or long-term affiliate programs.
+YouTube has also introduced a platform to connect brands with content creators called BrandConnect for one-time or long-term affiliate programs.
 YouTubers can monetize their content by creating short-form videos or short-form content while representing the brand they’re sponsoring.

 8. Promoting Affiliate Products